-Initially, it was not reported exactly what information interests representatives of the Indian Air Force and HAL.
-Later, the list of requirements was clarified and included: the need to install a new, more “puffy” next-generation RDDF “Product 30” (18000 kgf), providing thrust-ratio in 1,13 kgf / kg with 63% filling the fuel system; 121 (including both the main high-energy radar with AFX H036, and the smaller side-view radars H036B-1-01Л / 01B and wing long H036L-1-01), and, finally, the transfer to India. riticheskih technologies modular avionics onboard radar complex, airborne defense, etc. Beginning with 17, these requirements were already made on a regular basis (once a quarter); Plus, high-ranking representatives of the Indian Air Force began to use elements of blackmail in an attempt to achieve their goals.
+Initially, it was not reported what kind of information the representatives of the Indian Air Force and HAL are interested in.
+Later, the list of requirements became clearer and included: the need to install a new, more “high-torque” next-generation turbofan engine “Product 30” (18000 kgf), providing a thrust-to-weight ratio of 1,13 kgf / kg with a 63% filling of the fuel system, installation of a full-fledged airborne radar complex Sh-121 (including both the main high-energy radar with AFAR N036, and smaller-sized side-looking radars N036B-1-01L / 01B and wing extended N036L-1-01), and, finally, the transfer of all critical technologies to Indian HAL specialists modular avionics, airborne radar, airborne defense complex, etc. Starting from the 17th year, these requirements began to be presented on a regular basis (once a quarter); plus, high-ranking representatives of the Indian Air Force began to use elements of blackmail in an attempt to achieve their goals.

 In particular, in the last two weeks of October 2017, during the regular attack and slander campaign in the direction of the FGFA project by the blunt representatives of the Indian Air Force command, the example was the American tactical fighter 5-generation F-35A.
 It was reported that, in contrast to FGFA, the American machine was adapted for modular maintenance of a power plant; it has a lower effective scattering surface.
 In a more accessible language, modular maintenance of the power plant is the repair of the AL-41F solely by the manufacturer’s own means and technical means, and this is “unpleasant and expensive” for the Indian side.
 Frankly, it’s ridiculous to hear such miserable statements from those who recently agreed to sign the 7,98 billion-dollar contract to buy the French Rafale 36 fighters with an incredibly high cost of about 110 million dollars per unit.